 our powerful Prinoth Husky Snowcat, Ginzu

-Groomer and roller and super wide-track snowmobiles (used primarily for
+Groomer and roller, tracked UTV, and super wide-track snowmobile (used primarily for

 early season grooming and for grooming the 3km loop on Woods Lake) results in superior snow surfaces for in-track and skate

 non-holiday midweek days with the same care and exacting